 Authorisation or conditioning of the concentration

-Once it has concluded its analysis of the concentration, COPROCOM may:
+Once it has concluded its analysis of the concentration, COPROCOM may as follows:

-• in the event the applicant has not presented a commitment proposal and COPROCOM determines that the merger has foreseeable negative effects that could be offset, the applicant will be notified, and be given a term of 10 calendar days to present a commitment proposal.
+- if applicant has not presented a commitment proposal and COPROCOM determines that the merger has foreseeable negative effects that could be offset, the applicant will be notified and given a term of 10 calendar days to present a commitment proposal.

 COPROCOM’s final resolution will be subject to appeal for review, which must be filed within three days following its notification.

 If, after notification of the merger, and prior to COPROCOM’s issuance of a final resolution, the parties decide to suspend its execution or back out of it, the applicant will immediately inform COPROCOM of this circumstance and COPROCOM will promptly order the case to be shelved.